 Probation Officer Requirements

-Various federal, state and local law enforcement agencies may have different job requirements for becoming a probation officer.
-However, most employers require a bachelor's degree in justice administration, social work, corrections, psychology or criminal justice.
+Various federal, state, and local law enforcement agencies may have different entry requirements for meeting probation officer qualifications and how to become a probation officer.
+However, most employers require a 4-year bachelor's degree in justice administration, social work, corrections, psychology, or criminal justice.
 Some employers require a master's degree in one of the preceding fields.
-Individuals who earn an associate's degree may improve their chances of becoming a probation officer by obtaining relevant work experience in the fields of social work, counseling, criminal investigations or corrections.
+Individuals who earn an associate's degree may improve their chances of becoming a probation officer by obtaining relevant work experience in the fields of social work, counseling, criminal investigations, or corrections.
 Requirements for becoming a probation officer include good writing and interpersonal skills.

 A significant amount of probation officer training takes place on the job.
 Newly hired probation officers must undergo a supervised training and probationary period for up to a year before they are hired full-time.
 Federal agencies require probation officers to have at least two years of work experience, which they typically obtain at state and local agencies.

-Employment of probation officers is expected to grow by four percent from 2014 to 2024.
-The average annual salary of probation officers and correctional treatment specialists was $54,080 in 2015.
+According to the BLS, employment of probation officers is expected to grow by six percent from 2016 to 2026, which is considered average.
+The average annual salary of probation officers and correctional treatment specialists was $58,790 in 2018.